aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

     Fallback Mode Benefits: Many high-end keyboards allow a switch back to 6KRO or 5+2 mode.
 This fallback can help ensure cleaner input parsing, especially on systems where compatibility, input stability, or fast typing are priorities (e.g., for coders, writers, or competitive gamers avoiding bloated input stacks).

 Unless your use case explicitly needs extreme input concurrency, 5KRO/6KRO base mode on NKRO offers a safer, faster, and more consistent user experience, particularly when paired with a high polling rate and disabling the additional filtering layers.

+## 9. EXTRA step : Set TextInputHost.exe to High Priority at User Logon

+Windows dynamically adjusts CPU scheduling between foreground and background processes, often assigning a much smaller time quantum to background tasks to save energy.
+This aggressive prioritization can reduce CPU time for input-related processes like TextInputHost.exe, causing input lag or glitches.
+Forcing TextInputHost.exe to run at high priority ensures it receives adequate CPU scheduling time despite these system default optimizations. (alternatively you can check "[melody tweaker](https://github.com/SheMelody/melodys-tweaker/releases)" on github for more info on how to tweak scheduling and ratio's)

 *End of document.*